masalkar-amol/saas-local-ts/arch_details.md

-In morning you given me repo comp-lifesci-saas-local-ts where No cloud credentials, no AWS account required.
+In morning you given me repo saas-local-ts where No cloud credentials, no AWS account required.
 Everything runs via Docker Compose >> I am able to run this now >> give me the the further explanation and understanding
 ChatGPT said:

 awesome—since you’ve got the stack running, here’s a clear mental model of what’s running, how requests/data flow, where to look in code, and what to tweak next.
 I’ll keep it practical so you can navigate and extend confidently.